Career Tips for ISFP Personality Types (Introverted-Sensing-Feeling-Perceiving)

 ISFP Personality Types and Networking.

-After goals have been established, and an ISFP gathers information, it is important for them to begin making contacts with professionals who can provide valuable incite into the occupation of their choosing.
+After goals have been established and an ISFP gathers information, it is important for them to begin making contacts with professionals who can provide valuable insight into the occupation of their choosing.
 This networking process can be a daunting task for individuals who are naturally introverted.
-An ISFP generally prefers to contact a limited group of experts or at times may not see the value that this step can assist with their career exploration process and fail to connect with others.
+An ISFP generally prefers to contact a limited group of experts or, at times, may not see the value that this step can assist with their career exploration process and fail to connect with others.
 Choosing not to connect with valuable career specialists and those professionals in their desired field to discuss the ins and outs of the job can result in missed learning opportunities.
 An effective tool for ISFPs is to begin this networking process by contacting family and friends, who can perhaps introduce them to relevant contacts within their social circles.
-Having more contacts within your circle when searching for a career can be extremely helpful with job opportunities, referrals, letters of recommendation and even additional persons to practice the interviewing process with.
+Having more contacts within your circle when searching for a career can be extremely helpful with job opportunities, referrals, letters of recommendation, and even additional persons to practice the interviewing process with.

-In terms of interviewing, ISFP personality types typically come across as cooperative and have little difficulty presenting a comprehensive illustration of specific experience but may find it challenging to answer debatable questions or make long-term predictions.
+In terms of interviewing, ISFP personality types typically come across as cooperative and have little difficulty presenting a comprehensive illustration of specific experiences but may find it challenging to answer debatable questions or make long-term predictions.
 The easiest way to handle this adversity is to diligently prepare for these types of questions and keep the interview focused on pertinent possessed skills.
 ISFPs should also take into consideration what personality dichotomy the interviewer may be.
 A Thinking interviewer may see an ISFP as not being task-oriented.
 An Intuitive interviewer might be disconcerted if given too many specifics.
-Understanding other’s potential reactions based on their personality can be a guideline on how to redirect focus in a positive direction.
-An ISFPs inherent strength in precision, patience, and awareness to other’s feelings are assets that an interviewer will find impressive.
+Understanding others’ potential reactions based on their personality can be a guideline on how to redirect focus in a positive direction.
+An ISFPs inherent strength in precision, patience, and awareness of others’ feelings are assets that an interviewer will find impressive.

 ISFP Personality Types